Back to: ASP.NET Core Web API Tutorials

 }

-With the above changes in place, you can access the APIs using /api/Employee/GetAllEmployees and api/Employee/GetEmployeeById/103 URL, as shown in the below image.
+With the above changes in place, you can access the APIs using /api/Employee/GetAllEmployees and api/Employee/GetEmployeeById/103 URL as shown in the image below.

-Can we use Both Conventional and Attribute-Based Routing in ASP.NET Core Web API?
+Can we use both Conventional-Based and Attribute-Based Routing in ASP.NET Core Web API?

-Yes, we can use Conventional and Attribute-Based Routing in the same ASP.NET Core Web API Applications.
-The action method decorated with a Route Attribute will use Attribute Routing, and the action method without the Route Attribute will use Conventional Routing.
+Yes, we can use both Conventional-Based and Attribute-Based Routing in an ASP.NET Core Web API Application.
+The action method decorated with the Route Attribute will use Attribute Routing, while the action method without the Route Attribute will use Conventional Based Routing.
 For a better understanding, please modify the Employee Controller as follows:

 using Microsoft.AspNetCore.Mvc;